tulz-app/frontroute/website/src/main/resources/doc/reference/concat.md

 # `concat`

-`concat` takes a list of alternative routes and returns a new route (lets call it `concat-route`):
+`concat` takes a list of alternative routes and returns a new route which tries to apply the alternatives in the order they are provided.

-* if any of the alternative routes completes (or order) – `concat-route` will complete with the same result
-* if all the alternative routes reject – `concat-route` will reject as well

 ```scala
 concat(